 I love making beautiful einvites with Paperless Post who I always use for our family events.
 They have lots of great designs that you can create online for little to no cost, quickly and easily.

-2. Easter Egg Hunt Kit, Decorations & Props
+Easter Egg Hunt Kit, Decorations & Props

-There are usually lots of lovely ones that I’ve seen in Waitrose and Not On The High Street.
+There are usually lots of lovely ears in the supermarkets and places like Not On The High Street.
 Personally, I think bunny ears are practically obligatory as part of an Easter egg hunt, and if I could I’d probably make them all wear fluffy bunny tails too.

 Eggs & Easter Treats